Swiftly-Systems/code-exercise-services/ProductInformationIntegrationSpec.md

 *Output*: A collection of _ProductRecord_ objects<sup>[2](#footnote2)</sup>

 ## Input Data Format
-The file is in an ASCII-encoded file flat file (fixed width) format with the following layout:
+The file is in an ASCII-encoded flat file (fixed width) format with the following layout:

 | Start | End [Inclusive] | Name                       | Type     |
 |-------|-----------------|----------------------------|----------|